pvermeulen-pivotal/datatx-geode-health/README.md

 ### CMDB Health ###

-The CMDB service provides the CMDB details for a cluster name and the information is requested using the cluster name/id.
+The CMDB service provides the configuration details for a cluster name.
+The service uses the cluster name to retrieve CMDB information.

 **Example CMDB JSON Response**